-In this roast peaches with granola recipe, the peaches get a brushing of maple syrup seasoned with Chinese five-spice powder, then are baked in a moderately hot oven.
+In this recipe, the peaches get a brushing of maple syrup seasoned with Chinese five-spice powder, then are baked in a moderately hot oven.
 The fruit emerges fragrant and shining, retaining its shape but supple enough to give way to a spoon.
 The granola is marginally sweet yet doesn’t seem at all meager.
 The oats are made glistening with a thin, mapled, sesame seed-studded shellac.
 The seeds break up the texture of the oats and their flavor is surprisingly and satisfactorily pronounced.
 This approach can be adapted to any manner of stone fruits and is special enough to make the move to after-dinner and dessert consideration.
-If possible, make the granola the night before, then the next day you’re already ahead of the game.–Tara O’Brady
+If possible, make the granola the night before, then the next day you’re already ahead of the game.
+Originally published July 17, 2015.–Tara O’Brady

 - Quick Glance